jackie-0110/mao-data-tools/README.md

 ## Project Files

 ### Test Name Normalizer
-Standardizes inconsistent math competition file names using LLM-based heuristics.
+Standardizes inconsistent math competition file names using an LLM.

 Given a messy set of filenames from a math archive, this tool parses and reorders them into a consistent format:
 {Year} {Month or Event} {Event Type} {Division} {Test Type}